osu-mist/express-api-skeleton/README.md

 $ npm test
 ```

+## Base project off the skeleton

+### Base a new project off the skeleton

+1. Clone the skeleton:

+    ```shell
+    $ git clone --origin skeleton git@github.com:osu-mist/express-api-skeleton.git <my-api>
+    ```

+2. Rename project by modifying [package.json](./package.json).

+### Base an existing project off / Incorporate updates from the skeleton

+1. Add the skeleton as a remote:

+    ```shell
+    $ git remote add skeleton git@github.com:osu-mist/express-api-skeleton.git
+    ```

+2. Fetch updates from the skeleton:

+    ```shell
+    $ git fetch skeleton
+    ```

+3. Merge the skeleton into your codebase:

+    ```shell
+    $ git checkout feature/CO-1234-branch
+    $ git merge skeleton/master
+    $ git commit -v
+    ```

 ## Getting data source from HTTP endpoints

 The following instructions show you how to get data from HTTP endpoints.

 1. Configure data source (e.g. `httpDataSource`) section in the `/config/defualt.yaml`.

+2. Rename [db/http-datasource-example.js](db/http-datasource-example.js) to `db/db.js` and modify as necessary:

+    ```shell
+    $ git mv db/http-datasource-example.js db/db.js
+    ```

-2. Copy [db/http-datasource-example.js](db/http-datasource-example.js) to `db/db.js` and modify as necessary.
-Note that it is not necessary to use [request-promise-native](https://www.npmjs.com/package/request-promise-native) to send HTTP request like the example does.
-Feel free to pick whatever package suits your needs.
+    > Note: that it is not necessary to use [request-promise-native](https://www.npmjs.com/package/request-promise-native) to send HTTP request like the example does.
+Feel free to pick and install whatever package suits your needs.
 Don't forget to change [serializers/jsonapi.js](serializers/jsonapi.js) to serialize data properly.
-The following are some other popular HTTP package could be used:
+The following are some popular HTTP package could be used:

     * [request](https://www.npmjs.com/package/request)
     * [request-promise](https://www.npmjs.com/package/request-promise) (uses [Bluebird](https://github.com/petkaantonov/bluebird) Promises)